devluxor/buzzle/README.md

 ## Software requirements

-This application has been built and ran with **Ruby v3.1.2**, using **Sinatra v3.0.4** and the Puma server v6.1.1. **PostgreSQL v12.14** was used to create and interact with the database.
+This application has been built and run with **Ruby v3.1.2**, using **Sinatra v3.0.4** along the Puma server v6.1.1. **PostgreSQL v12.14** was used to create and interact with the database.
 For more details about dependencies, please see the `Gemfile` in this same folder.

 The application was created using Visual Studio Code v1.75 on Ubuntu inside a WSL2 virtual machine, Windows 10.0.19044.